laujohns/figures-for-longitudinal-data/README_2.md

 Lauren Johns
 August 7, 2016

-#### Data used for these examples were obtained from *Linear Mixed Models: A Practical Guide Using Statistical Software, Second Edition* by Brady T .
-West , Kathleen B .
+#### Data used for these examples were obtained from *Linear Mixed Models: A Practical Guide Using Statistical Software, Second Edition* by Brady T. West , Kathleen B .
 Welch , and Andrzej T .
 Gałecki.

-#### Data were downloaded and some code was adapted from [Chapter 6: Random Coefficient Models for Longitudinal Data](http://www-personal.umich.edu/~bwest/chapter6.html)
+Data were downloaded and some code was adapted from [Chapter 6: Random Coefficient Models for Longitudinal Data](http://www-personal.umich.edu/~bwest/chapter6.html)

 ### **STEP 1:** Load and reclassify variables